 It is on this very day that you’ve finally reached the long awaited point in life whereby you can, without an ounce of hesitation, provide an answer to the ever-present question “Where should we eat tonight?“.

 So congratulations.
 Seriously.

-Inspired by the roadside street food boutiques of Tamil Nadu and Sri Lanka, the menu features a collection of ‘short eats’ like hot butter devilled shrimp, duck roti and bone marrow varuvals; hoppers (a concave pancake made with fermented rice batter and coconut milk, accompanied by curries of Guinea Fowl and Red Pumpkin); and dosas (like at Gymkhana, except twice the size and more than half the price).
+Inspired by the roadside street food stalls of Tamil Nadu and Sri Lanka, the menu features a collection of ‘short eats’ like hot butter devilled shrimp, duck roti and bone marrow varuvals; hoppers (a concave pancake made with fermented rice batter and coconut milk, accompanied by curries of Guinea Fowl and Red Pumpkin); and dosas (like at Gymkhana, except twice the size and more than half the price).
 And to wash it all down: Sri Lankan beers, one white and one red wine by Michele Chiarlo, plus cocktails like the genever, papaya and coconut water ‘Citizen Burgher’ and the arrack, saffron-vanilla bitters and pineapple sorbet ‘Black Pepper Punch’.

 This place is the real deal.

 NOTE: Hoppers is open Mon-Sat for lunch and dinner.
 They only take reservations for groups of 4-7, and at weekday lunchtimes only.
 For any further general information, check their website HERE.

 Like dining in central London?
 Check out our guide to the best restaurants in Soho